coreinfrastructure/best-practices-badge/README.md

   - **[Store any passwords with iterated, salted, hashes using a key-stretching algorithm](doc/criteria.md#crypto_password_storage)**
   - **[Use cryptographic random number sources](doc/criteria.md#crypto_random)**

-## Summary of Best Practices Criteria for higher levels
+## Summary of Best Practices Criteria for for Higher Levels

 Getting a passing badge is a significant achievement;
 on average only about 10% of pursuing projects have a passing badge.